 For many years, I made mayo myself, but in recent months, a healthy mayo has finally hit the market that uses the exact same quality oil and ingredients I use at home (check it out here)!
 This mayo is delicious to use right out of the fridge and safe for mixing into dishes that will be cooked.

-If you are egg free, the choices at the store are still not good, unfortunately.
+If you are egg-free, the choices at the store are still not good, unfortunately.
 You will need to make it yourself.
 This egg free mayo recipe with video how-to can help you get started.
 Another option is to use homemade sour cream instead of mayo.

 Chop onions into fine pieces.
 Do not shred them, however.
 Also, be sure not to use Spanish, yellow, white or any other strong tasting onion with this recipe.
 Even red onions, which have a mild flavor, are not the best choice.
 Walla walla or vidalia onions are best for this recipe.